guille-mas/blog/blog/src/data/blog/1-docker-development-environment.md

 publish: true
 ---
 <section class="intro">
-    <p>A gentle walkthrough of what I did to create the development environment for this blog</p>
+    <p>A gentle walkthrough on what I did to create the development environment for this blog</p>
 </section>
 <aside class="tech-stack">
     <span>docker</span>